GamesCrafters/GamesmanPuzzles/README.md

 Run from the base directory of the respository
 ```
-python server.py
+python server
 ```
-to access the webserver.
+to access the webserver locally.
 The server should be running at http://127.0.0.1:9001/.

 ## Installation _(discontinued)_
 Install via pip (tested on MacOS and Linux):